 Notice of Completion.
-When the Draft EIR is completed, a Notice of Completion (Form "H") must be filed with OPR in an electronic form.
-The State Clearinghouse only accepts submissions of CEQA documents electronically via its "CEQA Submit database."
-As of November 3, 2020, the State Clearinghouse no longer accepts printed copies of CEQA documents.
-For instructions on how to submit a document to the State Clearinghouse, see http://www.opr.ca.gov/clearinghouse/ceqa/document-submission.html.
-The Notice shall contain:
+When the Draft EIR is completed, a Notice of Completion (Form "H") must be filed with the Office of Land Use and Climate Innovation in an electronic form via its CEQA Submit website, which is located at the following web address: https://ceqasubmit.lci.ca.gov/.
+The Notice of Completion shall contain: